nRF24/pyRF24/README.rst

     .. warning::
         This documentation's theme requires Sphinx v4.0+.
-So, it is not recommended to install sphinx from ``apt`` on Linux because the version distributed with the OS's PPA repository may not be the most recent version of sphinx.
+So, it is not recommended to install sphinx from ``apt`` on Linux because the version distributed with the OS's PPA repository may not be the most recent version of Sphinx.

 Building the Documentation
 --------------------------